-Computer Science & Software Engineering Program
+Computer Science and Software Engineering Program

 BS in Software Engineering, a disciplined methodology for developing high quality software systems.

-BS in Computer Science, the study of algorithms, including the core areas of operating systems & networks, programming languages, algorithm design and analysis, theory, and application areas such as artificial intelligence and database systems.
+BS in Computer Science, the study of algorithms, including the core areas of operating systems and networks, programming languages, algorithm design and analysis, theory, and application areas such as artificial intelligence and database systems.